Long-time behaviour of degenerate diffusions: UFG-type SDEs and time-inhomogeneous hypoelliptic processes: Preliminaries and Assumptions

 We will consider diffusion semigroups $\{\cP_t\}_{t\geq 0}$ of the form \eqref{semigroup}; that is, we consider Markov semigroups associated with the stochastic dynamics \eqref{SDE}.
 In particular, we will be interested in studying the semigroup $\cP_t$ when the vector fields $\{V_0, V_1 \dd V_d\}$ satisfy the UFG condition.

-As we have already mentioned, the UFG condition is strictly weaker than the uniform H\"ormander condition.
-However one can still prove that, when such a condition is satisfied by the vector fields $\{V_0, V_1\dd V_d\}$ appearing in the generator \eqref{gen1}, the semigroup $\cP_t$ still enjoys good smoothing properties: if $f(x)$ is continuous then $(\cP_t f)(x)$ is differentiable (infinitely many times) in all the directions spanned by the vector fields contained in $\mathcal{R}_m$ (we recall that the set $\mathcal{R}_m$ is defined in \eqref{(R)}).
+As we have already mentioned, the UFG condition is strictly weaker than the uniform Parabolic H\"ormander condition.
+However one can still prove that, when the UFG condition is satisfied by the vector fields $\{V_0, V_1\dd V_d\}$ appearing in the generator \eqref{gen1}, the semigroup $\cP_t$ still enjoys good smoothing properties: if $f(x)$ is continuous then $(\cP_t f)(x)$ is differentiable (infinitely many times) in all the directions spanned by the vector fields contained in $\mathcal{R}_m$ (we recall that the set $\mathcal{R}_m$ is defined in \eqref{(R)}).
 See Appendix \ref{app:UFG} for more details.